Estadio Cuauhtémoc: History

 Estadio Cuauhtémoc, Puebla, Mexico.
 Picture taken in 2004.

-Estadio Cuauhtémoc was originally designed in 1965 by architect Pedro Ramírez Vázquez, who also designed the Estadio Azteca and the Basilica of Our Lady of Guadalupe.

-It was inaugurated on 6 October 1968 during the pre-inauguration of the 1968 Summer Olympics.
-It is named after the Mexican brewery Cuauhtémoc-Moctezuma, who paid for most of the construction.
+Estadio Cuauhtémoc was originally designed in 1965 by architect Pedro Ramírez Vázquez, architect of the Estadio Azteca and the Basilica of Our Lady of Guadalupe.
+It was inaugurated on 6 October 1968 during preparations for the 1968 Summer Olympics.
+The stadium is named after the Mexican brewery Cuauhtémoc-Moctezuma, who paid for most of the construction.